gichimux/password_locker_1.1/README.md

 # prerequisites

-python3.6 installed in your operating system.
+python3.6 is installed in your operating system.

 ## installation process